Samraj100/AssessmentTask-GameDevelopment/Folio.md

 ## Privacy and Data Protection

 My project won't collect any sensitive data, but it will store high scores and achievements.
 To increase security, the game will autosave locally so there will be no risk of data breaches.
-In addition, the game gives an option to save progress to the cloud as a way to access the game in multiple places while still offering security.
+In addition, the game gives an option to save progress to the cloud as a way to access the game in multiple places while still adding security.

 ## Fairness and Representation

 My project will establish no form of harmful stereotypes, and it will not connect with any violations that may affect a person's opinion on the game.
 It will avoid unnecessary bias due to the fact that the characters will not be human - instead it will use objects like UFOs and vehicles to represent the player.
+Certain characters will only be available in certain levels depending on their theme, and they are even customizable.

 ## Mental and Emotional Wellbeing